Books are a timeless source of knowledge. However, too few of us read enough, or have a reading habit altogether.

 The book teaches you how to take control of your finances in six weeks, following a step-by-step guide.
 It’s written in an engaging and easy-to-understand manner, which makes digesting the difficult parts of the book much easier.

-I learnt so much from this book, and it showed me that the adage you don’t know, what you don’t know is very true!
+I learnt so much from I Will Teach You To Be Rich, and it showed me that the adage you don’t know, what you don’t know is very true!
 I feel like my understanding of financial systems and how to leverage them has increased tenfold since reading the book.

 If you’re looking to take control of your finances, and want a quick introduction to the industry, this is the book for you!